plutonium-js/vue-stagger/README.md

 	});
 </script>
 ```
-The following shows all the code required to create a simple stagger transition...
+The following shows the code required to create a simple stagger transition...
 ```html
 <style>
    #myStagger>.item {